-A new bus station, funded by Exeter City Council, recently opened but we also need to continue to improve on street facilities for city and other connecting services.
+A new bus station, funded by Exeter City Council, opened in 2021 but we also need to continue to improve on street facilities for city and other connecting services.
 We will work with our District Council partners to improve facilities in Barnstaple, Tavistock and Tiverton.
 We are also working with Teignbridge Council to improve facilities within Newton Abbot with the aim of keeping public transport access at the heart of the town.

-4.4.4.
+4.2.8.4.
 Strengthening the links between cycling and buses